yuliamg/intro_to_programing_2025/day0_wynton/day0_wynton.md

      date
      ```
    - Save and exit the editor (`Ctrl+X`, then `Y`, then `Enter` if using `nano`).
-   - Side-note: Of course, there are a plethora of terminal text editor (emacs, vim, neovim, ...).
-Choose wisely!
+   - Side-note: Of course, there are a plethora of terminal text editor other than `nano`.
+Notable ones are emacs, vi, vim, neovim, etc. Choose wisely!
 Obligatory xkcd:

 <div align="center">